CKTB 610, April 22, 2020Radio/Podcast

 Parties pushing equality agenda could face gender 'fatigue' from voters: expert

 Kate Bezanson is the Associate Professor in the Department of Sociology, and Associate Dean of Social Sciences at Brock University.
-Dr. Bezanson specializes and advises in the areas of political economy, gender, social reproduction, federalism, and social/family/labour market policy.
+She specializes and advises in the areas of political economy, gender, social reproduction, federalism, and social/family/labour market policy.
 She also recently completed an LLM in Constitutional Law.
-Dr. Bezanson serves as a University Senator, is the Chair of the Senate Student Appeals Board, and is on the editorial boards of the Canadian Review of Social Policy and the Canadian Review of Sociology.
+Bezanson serves as a University Senator, is the Chair of the Senate Student Appeals Board, and is on the editorial boards of the Canadian Review of Social Policy and the Canadian Review of Sociology.
 Her current policy related research involves assessments of gender, social policy architecture, taxation, parental and other leaves, and child care.
 Her legal research interests centre on public law, particularly in relation to policy, federalism and Charter equality issues.
-Dr. Bezanson also has training in dispute resolution (legal and managerial).
+She also has training in dispute resolution (legal and managerial).